 The final step is to add initialization code to your application.
 You may have already done this as part of adding Firebase to your app.
 If you're using a quickstart sample project, this has been done for you.

 // Use Firebase library to configure APIs FirebaseApp.configure()

 // Use Firebase library to configure APIs [FIRApp configure];

-These pods are available for the different Firebase features.
+The following pods are available for the various Firebase products.

 Integrate without CocoaPods

-- Download the framework SDK zip (this is a ~500MB file and may take some time).
+Download the framework SDK zip.
+This is a ~1GB file and might take some time to download.

 ObjClinker flag in your